YangCatalog/deployment/README.md

 has to be set to elasticsearch instance IP (k8s setup) or `yc-elasticsearch` (docker-compose setup) and port to `9200`.
 In production we use AWS elasticsearch service.
-This instance runs on different server and are connected to yangcatalog server.
+This instance runs on different server and are connected to YANG Catalog server.
 For this the "es-aws" needs to be set to `True` and es-host set to whatever URL AWS provides for elasticsearch.
 In AWS make sure that this URL is not opened for internet but is opened for the other instance that is running yangcatalog.org